eslint/eslint/docs/rules/brace-style.md

 #### "stroustrup"

-This is the default setting for this rule and enforces Stroustrup style.
+This enforces Stroustrup style.
 While using this setting, the following patterns are considered warnings:

 ```js
 function foo()